ESXi host disconnects intermittently from vCenter Server

 Resolution

-1. To confirm the ESXi host is sending heartbeat packets to the vCenter every 10 seconds, use the following command from an SSH session to the ESXi host.
+To confirm that the ESXi host is sending heartbeat packets to the vCenter Server every 10 seconds over UDP port 902, perform the following checks.

 vcsa# tcpdump src host <esxi_host_ip_address> and udp port 902